Subscribe

 Rather, the solution is to realize that there were things you did and loved before and there will be things you will do and love after.
 They might not all be the same things.
 Sometimes it’s best if they’re not; you’re a different person now.
 You are inside a chapter in the book of your life.
 Even if one chapter is sad or has an unexpected twist, there’s the next chapter which you can look forward to, even if you don’t yet know how that story will unfold.

 Robustness, not in many things simultaneously, but in things serially.
-That’s the wrong attitude for solving tactical problems at work, but it’s the right attitude for the arc of your life.
+That’s what you do with limited time, and how you navigate the arc of your life’s story.

 Back to today and the here-and-now.
 Go list all the Brittle Things you have today.
 Then tackle one or two of those things at a time—you have to manage risk, not try to eliminate all of it at once.